 We were placed 6th in the stowage competiton out of the 16 finalists.

-The Delft team aced it - they had a really tight integration and a fast perception team.
-They were done and had 6 minutes to spare.
+The Delft team aced it - they had a really tight integration and a fast perception system.
+They completed the task with 6 minutes to spare.
 They were far placed first and were far ahead of the second.

 We made a decision to modify the grasping logic for certain items in fear of dropping.
 We had a lot of time and were looping between 2 shelves.
 7/12 items